 - Activate Multisite network by going to Tools > Network Setup menu item in your WordPress dashboard.
-Here, you have to choose whether you want to go with sub-domains or sub-directory configurations for your future subsites.
+Here, choose whether you want to go with sub-domains or sub-directory configurations for your future subsites.

 - Enable the Multisite network.
 To do this, you need to add the two code snippets given after you finish the network setup process.
-The first code snippet should be added to your wp-config.php file, the second one should replace all the code in your .htaccess file.
+Add the first code snippet to your wp-config.php file; the second one should replace all the code in your .htaccess file.

 - Add subsites to your Multisite network by going to Sites > Add New in your Network Admin dashboard.

 You can refer to our Ultimate Guide to WordPress Multisite for a detailed step-by-step process.

 If your site is on WPMU DEV Hosting, you can do this with just a single click.
 And it takes a full backup of your site automatically before starting the process, so in case you want to reset and restart, you’re covered there too.

 Note: Before domain mapping WordPress, make sure that your Multisite network is running perfectly.
 Also ensure that subsites creation works on your network with no issues.

 Step 2: Configure DNS Records (Nameservers) for the Custom Domain

 First, you need to make sure that your custom domain name points to your hosting server.